databrickslabs/ucx/docs/external_hms.md

   - Init scripts

 ### Design Decisions
-- We should set up a single HMS for UCX
+- Should we set up a single HMS for UCX?
 - We should suggest copying the setup from an existing Cluster/Cluster policy
 - We shouldn't override the set up for the DB Warehouses (that may break functionality)
 - We should allow overriding cluster settings and instance profile setting to accommodate novel settings.